-Table4: Distribution of weight ages for examination and evaluation
+(Autonomous) ELECTRICAL AND ELECTRONICS ENGINEERING Table 4: Distribution of weightages for examination and evaluation

-Sl.
-No. Nature of subject Marks ype of examination I mode of assessment Scheme of Examination 70 End Examination Double Evaluation al + External evaluation) End Examination in theory subjects will be for 70 marks.
-1 Theory 30 25 Internal Examinations (Internal evaluation) These 25 marks are awarded to the students based on the performance in two (semester) Internal examinations with a weight age of 0.75 for better score and 0.25 for the other score.
+S1.
+No. Nature of subject Marks Type of examination d mode of assessment Scheme of Examination 70 End Examination Double Evaluation (Internal + External evaluation) End Examination in theory subjects will be for 70 marks.
+1 Theory 30 25 Internal examinations(Intern al evaluation) These 25 marks are awarded to the students based on the performance in two(semester)Internal examinations with a weightage of 0.75 for better score and 0.25 for the other score.
 05 Assignments/Field work/group task (Internal evaluation) Average of two assignments/Field work/group task in a semester each evaluated for 05 marks.
-50 End lab examination External evaluation) This End Examination in practical subjects will be for a maximum of 50 marks.
-2 Practical 25 20 Internal evaluation Day-to-day performance in lab experiments and record 23 05 Internal evaluation Internal lab examination at the end of year/semester 3 Mini Project 50 (1 End Examination External evaluation) This End Examination in miniproject will be for a maximum of 50 marks.
-3 with Troject 25 Internal evaluation Day-to-day performance in execution mini project.
-4 Seminar 50 Internal evaluation Based on the performance in two seminars during semester 5 Comprehensive Viva 50] External evaluation This end viva voce examinations in all the subjects for 50 marks 100] External evaluation This end viva voce in project work for 100 marks 6 Project work 50 Internal evaluation These 50 marks will be based on the performance of the student in the project reviews apart from attendance and regularity 7 Skill Development Courses/ Value Added Course/ Mock interviews and 30 Internal evaluation These 30 marks are awarded to the students based on the performance of two Internal examinations with a weight age of 0.75 for better score and 0.25 for the other score.
-Group Discussion 70 Internal Evaluation Based on the performance in the end examination.
-8 EAA 00 Internal evaluation Based on performance and committee report.
+50 nd lab examination External evaluation) This End Examination in practical subjects will be for a maximum of 50 marks.
+2 Practical 25 20 Internal evaluation Day-to-day performance in lab experiments and record 25 05 Internal evaluation Internal lab examination at the end of year/semester 3 Mini Project 50 (I End Examination External evaluation) This End Examination in mini project will be for a maximum of 50 marks.
+25 Internal evaluation Internal evaluation Day-to-day performance executing mini project.
+4 Seminar 50] Internal evaluation Based on the performance in two seminars during semester 5 Comprehensiv e Viva 50 Ι External evaluation This end viva voce examinations in all the subjects for 50 marks 100 I External evaluation This end viva voce in project work for 100 marks 6 Project work 50] Internal evaluation These 50 marks will be based on the performance of the student in the project reviews apart from attendance and regularity 7 Skill Development Courses/ Value Added Course/ Mock interviews 30] Internal evaluation These 30 marks are awarded to the students based on the performance of two Internal examinations with a weightage of 0.75 for better score and 0.25 for the other score. and Group Discussion 70] Internal evaluation Based on the performance in the end examination.
+8 EAA 00] Internal evaluation Based on performance and committee report.